-271. When data are pulled together from different sources, ensuring that proper metadata appears with the statistics should be an integral part of the dissemination of statistics, and considered within the overall communication strategy of a statistical office.
-Such metadata is important for making valid international comparisons, but also more generally to help users to understand what is included or excluded within the scope of particular statistical data items.
+- 279. When data are pulled together from different sources, ensuring that proper metadata appears with the statistics should be an integral part of the dissemination of statistics, and considered within the overall communication strategy of a statistical office.
+Such metadata is important for making valid international comparisons, but also more generally to help users to understand what is included or excluded within the scope of particular statistical data items. - 280.
+The UNECE Gender Statistics Database provides an example of providing metadata alongside disseminated statistics, in the form of database footnotes (Figure 7).